amdsyad/amdsyad.github.io/review/vhl.md

 ![vhl-price](/images/vhl/vhl(pirce).png)

 It is a self-paced course so you can learn anytime when you are free.
-If you buy the 31 days or 93 days , you will also get a PDF version of the course so you can read it while offline.
+If you buy the 31 days or 93 days, you will also get a PDF version of the course so you can read it while offline.

 ## Getting Started